David Schwartz (lawyer)

-David Schwartz (born August 6, 1967 in Brooklyn, New York City) is an American criminal defense attorney and former prosecutor from New York.
-Schwartz is partner at Gerstman Schwartz & Malito, a boutique law firm in New York City.
-Schwartz is the current attorney and media spokesperson representing Michael Cohen in the Stormy Daniels–Donald Trump scandal.
+David Schwartz (born August 6, 1967 in Brooklyn, New York City) is an American criminal defense attorney, lobbyist, and former prosecutor from New York.
+Schwartz was partner at Gerstman Schwartz & Malito, a boutique law firm in New York City.
+Schwartz was the attorney and media spokesperson representing Michael Cohen in the Stormy Daniels–Donald Trump scandal.
+Schwartz is now President of lobbying firm Gotham Government Relations.